jasjs1/jasjs1/README.md

 ### What I do on my socials:

 - Twitter: Tweet about Tech, Apple, Tesla, retweet a lot of stuff
-- Reddit: Ask questons about tech, programming (not to active)
-- GitHub: Put my code to the public eye to see

-### What I do on my socials:

-- Twitter: Tweet about Tech, Apple, Tesla, retweet a lot of stuff
-- Reddit: Ask questons about tech, programming (not to active)
+- Reddit: Ask questions about tech, programming (not to active)
 - GitHub: Put my code to the public eye to see